-the allegation that on two separate dates for five separate FOIA requests the agency failed to give him an estimated completion date.
-813 F. Supp.
-2d at 230.
-Applying the pleading standard recognized in Iqbal, the court concluded "these factually specific allegations of multiple FOIA violations are sufficiently detailed to state a pattern or practice claim."
-Id.
-Here, too, HUD on two separate occasions - initially and on appeal - refused to grant the plaintiffs a public interest fee waiver for four separate FOIA requests.
-As spelled out in the complaint here, these "factually specific allegations of multiple FOIA violations" state a pattern and practice claim.
-By contrast, where the Muttit plaintiff's pattern and practice claim against the Department of the Treasury rested on a single instance of the agency's failure to provide an estimated completion date, the court concluded the allegation was "insufficient as a matter of law to state a claim for relief based on a policy, pattern, or practice of violating FOIA."
+40 By contrast, the Muttit plaintiff's pattern and practice claim against a second agency, the Department of the Treasury, rested on a single instance of the agency's failure to provide an estimated completion date.
+The court concluded the allegation was "insufficient as a matter of law to state a claim for relief based on a policy, pattern, or practice of violating FOIA."
 Id. at 231.
-Here, however, plaintiffs have provided evidence of multiple instances, making this case clearly distinguishable from the Treasury Department request at issue in Muttit.
+Here, however, plaintiffs have provided evidence of multiple instances, making this case clearly distinguishable from the Department of the Treasury request at issue in Muttit.

-Finally, while HUD has moved to dismiss Claim I and not for summary judgment, it invites the Court to evaluate the merits of its fee waiver denials and conclude "HUD provided a reasoned decision for denying those appeals."
+waiver denials and conclude "HUD provided a reasoned decision for denying those [FFRF's] appeals."
 D's Mem.
-9. But HUD offers the Court no evidence to back up its claim that HUD's decisions on the FFRF requests "were tailored to the specific requests at issue," D's Mem.
-10, or that the public has no interest in learning of the role Secretary Carson's family has played at HUD or the transportation costs he incurred for official plaintiffs' multiple fee waiver requests provide a proper factual predicate for plaintiffs' pattern and practice claim.
+13. But HUD offers the Court no evidence to back up its claim that HUD's decisions on the FFRF requests "were tailored to the specific requests at issue," D's Mem.
+13, or that the public has no interest in learning of the role Secretary Carson's family has played at HUD, the transportation costs he incurred for official travel, or the extent to which he maintains his calendar to ensure the minimal amount of transparency.
+Id.
+On their face, the five requests at issue concern matters of public interest, a conclusion reinforced by more recent revelations about Secretary Carson's family and his patent disregard for the governing regulations and norms.
+HUD's half-hearted defense of its fee waiver decisions provides no basis to dismiss plaintiffs' pattern and practice claim.